 Every day more YouTube channels are being created.
 Also lots of craft-related channels.
 That’s great!
 But you want to be found among them all.
 So what steps can you take so that your ideal audience finds you?

 I have had my Crochet and Knitting withTuula Maaria channel for years but I only started using it actively about two years ago.
 So far I have published about 80 public videos, mainly tips, tutorials and patterns for knitting and crochet.
 The channel is growing daily now.
 At the moment I have about 20 K subscribers.
+(Edit July -18: I now have 43 K subscribers).

 New viewers and subscribers don’t just appear, you need to work for them.
 YouTube is the second largest search engine after Google.
 Therefore YouTube SEO (search engine optimization) matters greatly in how easily viewers find your videos.
 YouTube doesn’t understand the content of your video, you need to tell it what it contains.
 It suggests videos on the basis of what your titles, tags and descriptions tell about your content.